Iceman (Marvel Comics): Post Schism

-Early solicitations show that after Wolverine and Cyclops have a major falling out, Wolverine decides to branch off and open The Jean Grey School for Higher Learning back in New York.
+Early solicitations show that after Wolverine and Cyclops have a major falling out, Wolverine decides to branch off and open the Jean Grey School for Higher Learning in New York.
 Iceman is the first person Wolverine approaches and recruits to his new X-Men squad as both a professor and teammate.
 Iceman is chosen because Wolverine feels he has the kind of spirit the new school needs.
 He also has an off-and-on romantic relationship with Kitty Pryde.

 Extraordinary X-Men

-When the Terrigen became toxic for mutants, Iceman was one of the recruits in Storm's new team dedicated to protecting mutants from the Terrigen by leading them to X-haven.
+When Terrigen Mist spreads across the world, Iceman is one of the recruits in Storm's new team dedicated to protecting mutants from the Terrigen Mist, which is toxic to mutants.
 Iceman mostly works alongside Nightcrawler, helping him search for Colossus after he is transformed into one of Apocalypse's new horsemen.
-Iceman and Nightcrawler manage to track Colossus to Egypt, where he ambushes them and almost kills them until another squad of X-Men comes in to help.
-After that Iceman joins the X-Men when they declare war against the Inhumans after discovering that in a matter of weeks the Terrigen will render earth as completely uninhabitable for mutants.
+Iceman and Nightcrawler track Colossus to Egypt, where he ambushes them and almost kills them until another squad of X-Men comes in to help.
+After that Iceman joins the X-Men when they declare war against the Inhumans after discovering that in a matter of weeks the Terrigen will render Earth completely uninhabitable for mutants.